 - When you’re done, remove any excess water and go to ‘Step 2: The Wash’.

-How to Work Out Tough Stains Using Baking Soda?
+How to Work Out Tough Stains Using Bicarbonate of Soda

-- Get a damp cloth and coat it in baking soda.
+- Get a damp cloth and coat it in bicarbonate of soda.

 - Gently rub at the stained areas – don’t scrub.